cyface-de/data-collector/README.md

 To release a new version:

 1. *Create a new release branch* following the format `release-x.y.z`.
-a. `x.y.z` is the number of the new version following [Semantic Versioning](http://semver.org).
+ `x.y.z` is the number of the new version following [Semantic Versioning](http://semver.org).
-b. *Hotfixes can be branched from the already existing release-branch*
-A. Merge the hotfix into the `main` and `release` branch, create pull requests and pass reviewing.
-B. No new features are allowed on a release-branch, only fixes and minor changes.

-2. *Increase version numbers* in root `build.gradle`,
-a. and optional in any associated `docker-compose.yml` or OpenAPI documentation (usually located in `src/main/resources/webroot/openapi.yml`).
+2. *Increase version numbers* in root `build.gradle`, and optionally in any associated `docker-compose.yml` or OpenAPI documentation (usually located in `src/main/resources/webroot/openapi.yml`).
-b.
-If you need to version sub-projects differently, create a version attribute in the corresponding `build.gradle`.

 3. *Commit version bump and push branch* to GitHub.
 a.
 Wait until the continuous integration system passes.
 b.
 Create a Pull Request from your `release-x.y.z` branch to `release`.
 c.
-Get the Pull Request accepted and merge it.
+Get the Pull Request accepted and squash it.

-4. *Tag the new release on the release branch*.
+4. *Tag the new release on the main branch*.
-a.
-Ensure you are on the correct branch and commit.
-b.
 Follow the guidelines from ["Keep a Changelog"](https://keepachangelog.com) in your tag description.

 5. *Push the release tag to GitHub*.
-a.
-The docker image and GitHub packages are automatically published when a new version is tagged and pushed by our [GitHub Actions](https://github.com/cyface-de/data-collector/actions) to the [GitHub Registry](https://github.com/cyface-de/data-collector/packages).
+The docker image and GitHub packages are automatically published when a new version is tagged and pushed by our
+   [GitHub Actions](https://github.com/cyface-de/data-collector/actions) to the [GitHub Registry](https://github.com/cyface-de/data-collector/packages).